tkiraly/spec/spec.md

 US902-928 end-devices should be capable of operating in the 902 to 928 MHz frequency  band and should feature a channel data structure to store the parameters of 72 channels.
 A  channel data structure corresponds to a frequency and a set of data rates usable on this  frequency.

 If using the over-the-air activation procedure, the end-device should broadcast the JoinReq  message alternatively on a random 125 kHz channel amongst the 64 channels defined using  **DR0** and a random 500 kHz channel amongst the 8 channels defined using **DR4**.
-The end device should change channel for every transmission.
+The end-device should change channel for every transmission.

+Personalized devices shall have all 72 channels enabled following a reset.

 #### 7.2.3 US902-928 Data Rate and End-point Output Power encoding